Thousands of Migrants Mass on Turkey's Borders with Europe

 Turkish Interior Minister Suleman Soylu tweeted that 76,385 refugees had left Turkey via Edirne, the province bordering Greece and Bulgaria as of Sunday morning.
 But there was no evidence to support his claim.
 Greece has shut its border, and there were a few dozen arrests of people who managed to cross through the border, Greek authorities have said.

-Greek Deputy Defense Minister Alkiviadis Stefanis told the local broadcaster Skai there were around 9,600 attempts to illegally cross Greece´s border during the night Saturday to Sunday.
+Greek Deputy Defense Minister Alkiviadis Stefanis told the local broadcaster Skai there were around 9,600 attempts to illegally cross Greece’s border during the night Saturday to Sunday.
 Stefanis said all were successfully thwarted.
 Previously several dozen migrants had managed to make it through.

 Greek officials said they arrested 66 migrants Friday, 17 of whom were sentenced to 3.5 years in jail for entering the country illegally.
 All Afghans, they were the first migrants sentenced for illegal entry since 2014.
 On Saturday, Greece arrested another 70 people who tried to cross the land border illegally.